actor-framework/actor-framework/CONTRIBUTING.md

   characters.
 It is capitalized and written in and imperative present tense: e.g., "Fix bug" as opposed to "Fixes bug" or "Fixed bug".

+- The first line does not contain a dot at the end.
+(Think of it as the header of the following description).

 - The second line is empty.

 - Optional long descriptions as full sentences begin on the third line,